-Examination regulations for the Master's program in Integrated Design conferring the degree Master of Arts (M.A.) of the Faculty of Cultural Sciences at Cologne University of Applied Sciences of
+conferring the degree

+Master of Arts (M.A.)

+of the Faculty of Cultural Sciences

+at Cologne University of Applied Sciences

+of

-July 20, 2012
+November 20, 2014

-By virtue of section 2 (4) and section 64 (1) of the North Rhine-Westphalia Higher Education Act (Gesetz über die Hochschulen des Landes Nordrhein-Westfalen) of October 31, 2006 (GV.
-NRW; p.474), last altered by law on January 31, 2012 (GV.NRW p.
-90), Cologne University of Applied Sciences has determined the following examination regulations by statute:
+By virtue of section 2 (4) and section 64 (1) of the North Rhine-Westphalia Higher Education Act (Gesetz über die Hochschulen des Landes Nordrhein-Westfalen) of September 16, 2014 (GV.
+NRW; p.547), Cologne University of Applied Sciences has determined the following examination regulations by statute: